docker/labs-ai-tools-for-devs/prompts/eslint/010_system_prompt.md

 If there is an ESLint config, lint the project using the right version of ESLint.

 Once you have your report, determine total number of violations.
-For more than 10 violations, create and run the linter, this time fixing violations.
+For more than 10 violations, create a branch.

 For less than 10 violations, complain about them.